-- ▶ Do not operate the device in areas where work is completed with explosive substances. - ▶ Do not use this device to process any explosive or highly reactive substances. - ▶ Do not use this device to process any substances which could create an explosive atmosphere.
+- Do not operate the device in areas where work is carried out with explosive substances. - Do not use this device to process any explosive or highly reactive substances. - Do not use this device to process any substances which could create an explosive atmosphere.

 WARNING!
-Electric shock due to damage to device or mains cable.
+Electric shock due to damage to device or mains/power cord.

-- ▶ Only switch on the device if the device and mains cable are undamaged. - Only use devices that have been properly installed or repaired. - ▶ In case of danger, disconnect the device from the mains supply.
-Disconnect the mains/ power plug from the device or the earth/grounded socket.
-Use the designated isolating device (e.g., emergency switch in the lab).
+- Only switch on the device if the device and the mains/power cord are undamaged. - Only operate devices which have been installed or repaired properly. - In case of danger, disconnect the device from the mains/power supply voltage.
+Disconnect the mains/power plug from the device or the earth/grounded socket.
+Use the isolating device intended for this purpose (e.g., the emergency switch in the laboratory).